UH Urologist Offers Innovative BPH Treatment

 April 02, 2018

-UH Innovations in Urology - Spring 2018
+Innovations in Urology - Spring 2018

 As a general urologist, Irina Jaeger, MD, sees lots of patients with common urinary complaints, including benign prostatic hyperplasia (BPH) and overactive bladder.
 While her patients’ conditions are commonplace, the treatments she offers are cutting edge.
 One such therapy is the UroLift® System, a minimally-invasive treatment for BPH.
 Dr. Jaeger is the only urologist at University Hospitals – and one of a handful in northeast Ohio – who offer the procedure.